 The scenario: The couple is trying to select art for the wall.
 The husband likes the traditional-looking oil painting, the wife likes the contemporary wall sculpture.

 The interior decorator proposes a contemporary oil painting, saying, “It’s the perfect compromise!”
-Wife and husband each nod in agreement, but their faces say it all: When the decorator departs and the cameras are packed up, that painting will be taken down faster than a bee-stung stallion.
+Wife and husband each nod in agreement, but their faces say it all: When the decorator departs and the cameras are packed up, that painting will be gone faster than a bee-stung stallion.

 It’s not that compromise doesn’t have it’s place in relationships (negotiating, for instance, quick resolution of generally unimportant day-to-day stuff).
 It’s that for too many couples, co-workers, and business partners compromise is like having a one-trick pony in the paddock.
 Elegant, efficient, effective problem-solving comes from having more ponies to choose from.